Android Q Dev Preview 4 rolls out for OnePlus 6/6T, 7/7 Pro - 9to5Google

 While I would consider myself an expert by any means, I decided to opt-out and go back to stable Android Pie builds of Oxygen OS having had my OnePlus 6T soft brick itself on a previous Developer Preview build.
 Be sure you are aware of the risks before installing Android Q Developer Preview 4 on your OnePlus phone.

-If you want to download the Q developer preview on your OnePlus 6/6T or OnePlus 7/7 Pro, then head to the links below:
+If you want to download the Q developer preview on your OnePlus 7 and 7 Pro, then head to the links below:

-- OnePlus 6/6T – Android Q Developer Preview 4 (will add when available)

 More on OnePlus: